 Queen of the Night aria – The Magic Flute

-The Magic Flute or Der Zauberflöte in its native language, was one of the few operas by Mozart set to a German libretto.
-The Queen of the Night aria, or ‘Der Hölle Rache’ as it is more formally known, was originally written for Mozart’s sister-in-law Josepha Hofer, specifically to show off her vocal range, although it is thought the composer was somewhat underwhelmed with her performance.
+The Magic Flute, or Die Zauberflöte, was one of the few operas by Mozart set to a German libretto.
+The Queen of the Night aria, or ‘Der Hölle Rache’, was originally written for Mozart’s sister-in-law Josepha Hofer, specifically to show off her vocal range, although it is thought the composer was somewhat underwhelmed with her performance.
 The soprano clearly thrived singing the demanding, and hair-raising, coloratura, singing the role for ten years, finally stepping down in 1801, aged 43.

 Overture – The Marriage of Figaro

-The opera itself is filled with recognisable music, but there is none quite as well known as the Overture.
-The Marriage of Figaro transpires over ‘one crazy day’, a theme which is reflected in the fast and slow tempos and loud and soft dynamics of the opera’s introduction.
+The opera itself is filled with recognisable music, but there is none quite so well known as the Overture.
+The Marriage of Figaro takes place over ‘one crazy day’, a theme which is reflected in the fast and slow tempos and loud and soft dynamics of the opera’s introduction.

 Sull’aria – The Marriage of Figaro

-The film The Shawshank Redemption helped introduce Mozart’s operas to the masses in the 1990s, specifically The Marriage of Figaro’s Sull’aria.
+The film The Shawshank Redemption brought Mozart’s operas to the masses in the 1990s, specifically The Marriage of Figaro’s ‘Sull’aria’.

-In the famous scene, the opera’s Countess and Susanna can be heard singing to one another, as the music is played out into the jail’s courtyard.
-You can watch the scene here, or have a listen to other ways films use famous songs from operas in our guide to opera in film.
+In the famous scene, the opera’s Countess and Susanna can be heard singing to one another, as the music is played out into the jail’s courtyard – watch the scene.

 Serenade No. 13 in G Major, K 525